the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-comms.md

 (cl-inclusive-events-comms-attendees)=
 ## Who will be attending
 People with lived experience may experience additional anxiety due to being in an unfamiliar environment where they can often feel like their presence is tokenistic.
-If you have planned your event well, attendees with lived experience should be feeling welcomed and able to engage fully in the event.
+If you have planned your event well, attendees with lived experience should feel welcomed and able to engage fully in the event.

 It can be helpful in your communications to state who will be in attendance.
 For example "researchers, clinicians, policymakers, funding bodies, and people with lived experience".